 Gen Xers grew up watching “The Love Boat,” where the Pacific Princess sailed for warm ports and romantic rendezvous every Saturday night.
 But millennials missed that show, and apparently they aren’t too crazy about the cruise industry either.

 Dolly Parton famously sang, “Workin’ 9 to 5, what a way to make a livin’.”
-But millennials are cutting themselves free from that clock-chained work schedule.
+Millennials are cutting themselves free from that clock-chained work schedule.

-Numerous reports have suggested that millennials place a premium on flexibility in the workplace.
+Numerous reports say millennials place a premium on flexibility in the workplace.
 And, hey, in this day and age, when most workers check business email from their phones, the flexibility helps bosses just as much as it does employees.

-As Bustle has pointed out, many modern fabrics don’t need it, and there are several cheats nowadays, including using a wrinkle-releaser spray, tossing the item back in the dryer or hanging it in a steamy bathroom.
-Now, that’s a new wrinkle.
+As Bustle points out, many modern fabrics don’t need it, and there are several ways around ironing now, including using wrinkle-releaser sprays, tossing items back in the dryer or hanging them in a steamy bathroom.

 Can you picture Mark Zuckerberg in a suit?
 The billionaire Facebook founder made his daily uniform of a gray T-shirt and jeans iconic.
 Millennials are following his lead, often seeking out jobs (and lifestyles) where informal clothes are de rigueur.

-So, the next time someone tells you to “suit up,” you might want to say no.
+So, the next time someone tells you to “suit up,” you might feel free to say, “No, thanks.”

 When you grow up with the ability to shop from your couch, why would you ever go into a crowded department store?
 Millennials just don’t have the shop-till-you-drop attitude prior generations may have held regarding big department stores.

-In fact, the different shopping habits of young people have been cited as a reason that retailers such as Macy’s, J.C.
-Penney and Nordstrom have closed some of their stores.
+The different shopping habits of young people are sometimes cited as a reason why retailers such as Macy’s, JCPenney and Nordstrom are closing stores.

-Corks may be traditional, but other options are much faster and simpler to remove.
+Corks may be traditional, but other options, including synthetic “corks,” can be faster and simpler to remove.
 We’ll drink to that.

 Are millennials killing running, too?
 A Wall Street Journal article blames the generation for a decline in competitive running, at least when it comes to race finishers.

-With so many other alternative workouts to choose from (see the “Gyms” entry a few slides back), who’s surprised?
+With so many other alternative workouts to choose from (see “Gyms” a few slides back), who’s surprised?
 Guess they just weren’t born to run.

 Your bathtub may have a built-in soap dish, but chances are you haven’t used it in a while.
 Body wash has pushed old-fashioned bar soap to the back of the shower for many, and millennials aren’t about to bring it back.

-MarketWatch reported a few years back that 60 percent of consumers ages 18 to 24 think bar soaps are “covered in germs” after use, despite the fact that liquid soaps and even antibacterial washes are not more effective than soap and water.
+MarketWatch reported a few years ago that 60% of consumers 18 to 24 think bar soaps are “covered in germs” after use, despite the fact that liquid soaps and even antibacterial washes are not more effective than soap and water.

 24. Fabric softener